VikParuchuri/boston-python-ml/index.md

 * The bag of words model is a common way to represent documents in matrix form.
 * We construct an *nxt* document-term matrix, where *n* is the number of documents, and *t* is the number of unique terms.
 * Each column represents a unique term, and each cell *i,j*  represents how many of term *j* are in document *i*.
+  * We are using a simple term frequency bag of words.
+Other techniques, such as term frequency - inverse document frequency (tf-idf) would have something other than just counts in the cells.

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)